Baby Boomers vs Gen X: Who Spends More?

 At this point, baby boomers are thinking about retiring, are semi-retired, retired, or are in a work optional situation.
 Many have been saving for retirement for years, benefiting from the more than ten-year bull run in the stock markets.

-Home values have also appreciated, resulting in baby boomers having a lot of equity in their homes.
-Pensions and Social Security give them even more spending power.
+Home values have also appreciated, giving baby boomers significant equity in their homes.
+Pensions and Social Security also increase their spending power.
+Boomers ended 2024 with more than $80 trillion in wealth, according to the Federal Reserve.

 Spending abounds

-For now, that doesn’t appear to be the case.
+The more money they have, the more Boomers spend.
 For every $1 increase in financial wealth, Visa found Americans 65 and older spent an additional 11 cents.

 What Gen Xers are spending on

-Gen X is in a different position than the baby boomers.
-Known as the Sandwich Generation, Gen X has to care for their elderly parents and their children, which takes an economic and emotional toll.
+Gen X is in a different position.
+Known as the Sandwich Generation, Gen X has to care for their parents and their children, which takes an economic and emotional toll.

-Gen X faces extra costs associated with health care, childcare, and elder care, which makes it more difficult to save for retirement.
-It’s among the reasons Gen X is behind in saving for retirement.
+Gen X faces extra costs associated with health care, childcare and elder care, making it difficult to save for retirement.
+It’s partly why Gen X is behind in saving for retirement.

 “For the baby boomers, it was common to get a job, grind it out for 30 or 40 years, retire at 60 or 65, collect a pension, and live on that,” says Stephanie Temporiti, a wealth advisor at Hightower Wealth Advisors.
 “Gen X is stretching that idea.”

-Gen X’s income also disproportionately goes to housing.
-Whether it's rent, mortgage rates, or home prices, living in America is expensive, and Gen X is feeling the brunt of it.
+Gen X’s income disproportionately goes to housing.
+Whether it's rent or mortgages, living in America is expensive, and Gen X is feeling the brunt of it.

 The generation has more debt than any other age group, largely because they're stuck in the middle.

-“Gen X investors told us they are taking on large levels of debt to manage caregiving responsibilities, with more than one in five (21%) saying they need to do so to provide financial support to their parents or children,” says Craig Hawley, President of Nationwide Annuity.
-“Additionally, to meet these financial commitments, a quarter (24%) of Gen X investors are taking on credit card debt.”
+“Gen X investors told us they are taking on large levels of debt to manage caregiving responsibilities,” says Craig Hawley, President of Nationwide Annuity.
+“Additionally, to meet these financial commitments, a quarter of Gen X investors are taking on credit card debt.”

 Despite the challenges, Gen X makes room to spend on everything from travel to electronics.
 And that isn’t expected to change for a while.